Fraud Blocker

 Medical treatment is essential after a motorcycle accident.
 The Lovelace Medical Center is located at 601 Dr. Martin Luther King Jr. Avenue.

 Many motorcycle accidents come about from drivers not seeing a motorcyclist when making a lane change or turn.
-If drivers do not properly check to make sure their path is clear — by signaling their turn, checking their mirrors and making sure nothing is in their blind spots — they could be held liable for damages in the event of an accident.
+If drivers do not properly check to make sure their path is clear — by signaling their turn, checking their mirrors, and making sure nothing is in their blind spots — they could be held liable for damages in the event of an accident.

 What Evidence Can Help Pinpoint Liability in a Motorcycle Accident?

-To successfully determine who was at fault in a motorcycle accident, you will need to collect a strong set of evidence.
+To successfully determine who was at fault in a motorcycle accident, you need to collect a strong set of evidence.
 Many different types of evidence can be collected, which is why it’s important to hire an attorney who knows what to look for.

 Some of the most common include:

-• Cell phone records: If someone is accused of distracted driving, their phone records can show if they were making a call or sending a text during the incident.
+• Cell phone records.
+If someone is accused of distracted driving, their phone records can show if they were making a call or sending a text during the incident.

-• Black box data: Some vehicles contain data records that can capture speed, braking, and other information that led up to the incident.
+• Black box data.
+Some vehicles contain data records that can capture speed, braking, and other information that led up to the incident.

 This evidence can determine the cause of the accident, and it can identify which party was at fault.